pagopa/as-help-center/README.md

 We use [Github actions](https://github.com/features/actions) together with [semantic-release](https://github.com/semantic-release/semantic-release) to release a new version once a PR gets merged into main branch.
 To achieve this, there is also a check for the [Branch and Pull Request name](docs/extendings/branch-pr-name.md)

 > [!IMPORTANT]
-> Before opening a PR to the main branch, remember to update the version in the **manifest.json** files for the modified brands that you want to publish.
+> Before opening a PR to the main branch, remember to update the version in the **manifest.json** files for the modified brands that you want to publish (follow major, minor, patch conventions).